-Example.
 FS0 is valid when the address is in the range of 8000h to BFFFh, CSBOOT0 is valid from 8000h to 9FFFh, and RS0 is valid from 8000h to 87FFh.
 Any address in the range of RS0 always accesses the SRAM.
 Any address in the range of CSBOOT0 greater than 87FFh (and less than 9FFFh) automatically addresses secondary Flash memory segment 0.
-Any address greater than 9FFFh accesses the primary Flash memory segment 0 and one-fourth of secondary Flash memory segment 0 and one-fourth of secondary Flash memory segment 0 cannot be accessed in this example.
+Any address greater than 9FFFh accesses the primary Flash memory segment 0.
+You can see that half of the primary Flash memory segment 0 and one-fourth of secondary Flash memory segment 0 cannot be accessed in this example.
 Also note that an equation that defined FS1 to anywhere in the range of 8000h to BFFFh would not be valid.

-Figure 6 shows the priority levels for all memory components.
+Figure 9 shows the priority levels for all memory components.
 Any component on a higher level can overlap and has priority over any component on a lower level.
 Components on the same level must not overlap.
 Level one has the highest priority and level 3 has the lowest.